javacc/javacc/docs/faq.md

 #### N.B.

-* JavaCC *does not* automate the building of trees (or any other specific parser output).
-There are at least two tree building tools (see [JJTree and JTB](#jjtree-and-jtb)) based on JavaCC, and building trees *by hand* with a JavaCC based parser is easy.
+* JavaCC does not automate the building of trees (or any other specific parser output).
+There are at least two tree building tools (see [JJTree and JTB](#jjtree-and-jtb)) based on JavaCC, and building trees *by hand* with a JavaCC based parser is straightforward.

-* JavaCC does not build symbol-tables, although if you want a symbol table for a language, then a JavaCC based parser may provide a good framework.
+* JavaCC does not build symbol tables, although if you want a symbol table for a language, then a JavaCC based parser can provide a good framework.

 * JavaCC does not generate output languages.
-However, once you have a tree structure, it is easy to generate output from it.
+However, once you have a tree structure, it is straightforward to generate output from it.

 ###  Where can I get JavaCC?

-JavaCC is available on [[https://javacc.org/](https://javacc.org/)].
+JavaCC is available from [https://javacc.org/](https://javacc.org/).

 ### Is the source code and documentation for JavaCC publicly available?

 Yes.
-The source code and documentation can be found on [GitHub](https://github.com/javacc).
+The source code and documentation is available on [GitHub](https://github.com/javacc).

 As of June 2003, JavaCC is an open source project released under the BSD License 2.0.

-JavaCC is redistributable and there there are essentially no restrictions on the use of JavaCC.
+JavaCC is redistributable and there are essentially no restrictions on the use of JavaCC.
 You may use the Java files that JavaCC produces in any way, including incorporating them into a commercial product.

 ### Where can I find books, articles, or tutorials on JavaCC?

 #### Books

 * Dos Reis, Anthony J., Compiler Construction Using Java, JavaCC, and Yacc., Wiley-Blackwell 2012.
-ISBN 0-4709495-9-7 ([order hard copy](https://www.amazon.co.uk/Compiler-Construction-Using-Java-JavaCC/dp/0470949597), [pdf](https://doc.lagout.org/programmation/Java/Compiler%20Construction%20using%20Java%2C%20JavaCC%2C%20and%20YACC%20%5BReis%202011-12-20%5D.pdf)).
+ISBN 0-4709495-9-7 ([book](https://www.amazon.co.uk/Compiler-Construction-Using-Java-JavaCC/dp/0470949597), [pdf](https://doc.lagout.org/programmation/Java/Compiler%20Construction%20using%20Java%2C%20JavaCC%2C%20and%20YACC%20%5BReis%202011-12-20%5D.pdf)).
-* Copeland, Tom., Generating Parsers with JavaCC., Centennial Books, 2007.
-ISBN 0-9762214-3-8 ([order hard copy](https://www.amazon.com/Generating-Parsers-JavaCC-Easy-Use/dp/0976221438)).
+* Copeland, Tom, Generating Parsers with JavaCC., Centennial Books, 2007.
+ISBN 0-9762214-3-8 ([book](https://www.amazon.com/Generating-Parsers-JavaCC-Easy-Use/dp/0976221438)).

 #### Tutorials